scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

    Static Margin :label:`figSM`

-..Since the static margin is essential to understand the rocket stability, this plot is very useful for several different analysis.
+..Since the static margin is essential to understand the rocket stability, this plot is very useful for different analysis.

 Flight
 ------